lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \slides{* Access
 * Assess
 * Address}
 \notes{Here we present a new framework for thinking about data science.
-The Fynesse framework splits the activities of the data scientist into three aspects, each aspect is repressented by a one of three words that highlight different activities that occur within a data science project: we call them access, assess and address.}
+The Fynesse framework splits the activities of the data scientist into three aspects, each aspect is represented by a one of three words that highlight different activities that occur within a data science project: we call them access, assess and address.}

-\notes{Before going deeper into the framework, we will contextualise by looking at some other formalisations of the data analysis pipeline.}
+\notes{Before going deeper into the framework, we will contextualize by looking at some other formalizations of the data analysis pipeline.}

 \newslide{CRISP-DM}

 \figure{\includepng{\diagramsDir/data-science/1022px-CRISP-DM_Process_Diagram}{50%}}{The CRISP Data Mining Process diagram: it stands for cross industry standard process for data mining.
-The process was defined in 2000 (@Chapman-step00), well before the modern service oriented architecture approach to software engineering emerged.}{crisp-dm-diagram}
+The process was defined in 2000 (@Chapman-step00), well before the modern service-oriented architecture approach to software engineering emerged.}{crisp-dm-diagram}

 \notes{There are formal processes designed for, e.g., data mining, but they are not always appropriate for operational science or continuous deployment.
 One is the CRISP-DM @Chapman-step00 process, which does a nice job of capturing the cyclic nature of these processes, but fails to capture the need to build resources that answer questions in real time that occurs in operational science and continuous deployment.}